AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-translation-copies-on-prem.md

 ---
 title: Configure destination copy initialization in translation workflow for On-Premise
-description: Learn how to configure destination copy initialization in translation workflow for On-Premise
+description: Learn how to enable or disable initialization of destination copy in translation workflow for On-Premise
-feature: Web Editor Configuration
+feature: System Configuration
 role: Admin
 level: Experienced
 ---